ScilifelabDataCentre/OrderPortal/README.md

 The OrderPortal system is not hardcoded for any specific area such as DNA sequencing.
-On the contrary, considerable effort has gone into making sure the design is as general as possible.
-This means that installation of the system requires specific settings suite your particular needs.
+On the contrary, considerable effort has gone into making sure the design is as general as possible within the scope of the problem it is intended to solve.

+Since the system is general in character, the installation of it requires specific configuration settings to suite your particular needs.

 Features
 --------